dopeshot/make-hdm-great-again/README.md

 # make-hdm-great-again

-This repo is used for the equally named chrime extensions.
+This repo is used for the equally named chrome extension.

 The purpose is to provide the current avg grade weighted as mentioned in the SPO.